 The Company analyzes its assets for impairment annually.
 If such evidence is found, the asset's recoverable value is estimated.
-An assets' recoverable value is the greater of (a) its fair value less selling costs and (b) its value in use.
+The recoverable value of an asset is the higher of: (a) its fair value less costs to sell and (b) its value in use.
 The value in use is equal to the discounted cash flows (before tax) deriving from the continuous use of the asset.
 When the residual carrying amount of the asset exceeds its recoverable value, the Company shall recognize (provision for) the impairment for this asset.
 For impairment testing purposes, assets are grouped at the lowest levels for which there are separately identifiable cash flows (Cash-generating Units - CGUs).

-Under CPC 01 - Asset Impairment, definite-lived intangible assets and property, plant and equipment are tested for impairment whenever events or changes in the market indicate that the recoverable value of an individual amount and/or a Cash Generating Unit (CGU) could be lower than its carrying amount.
+Under CPC 01 - Asset Impairment, definite-lived intangible assets and property, plant and equipment are tested for impairment whenever events or changes in the market indicate that the recoverable value of an individual amount and/or a cash generating unit (CGU) could be lower than its carrying amount.
 Individual assets or groups of assets are tested for impairment, by comparing their carrying amount against their recoverable value, defined as the maximum fair value less selling costs and value in use.
 Value in use is the present value of the future cash flows expected to be derived from an asset.
 An impairment loss is recognized if the recoverable amount is lower than the carrying amount.
 Impairment losses of property, plant and equipment, investment funds and intangible assets (except goodwill) can be reversed in future periods, providing that the carrying amount increase attributable to the reversal does not exceed the carrying amount that would have been determined, net of depreciation or amortization, had impairment not been recognized for the assets in prior years.
-No impairment was identified for non-financial assets in the financial years ended December 31, 2019 and 2018.
+No impairment was identified for non-financial assets in the period ended June 30, 2020.